cheetah5900/till-manager-bangkokbites/Readme.md

 # Till cashier manager

 ## Background

-I created this web application to help me clear customers' bills everyday at a Thai restuarant when I was studying in Australia.
-I worked faster than the manual way 50%.
+### What is it for ?

-Furthermore, it can input various data to show a report as a mockup to copy to paper template again later.
+It can input various data to show a report as a mockup to copy to paper template again later reducing closing time by 50%.
 Additionally, there are a scraping feature from online shop to the system automatically and an Excel reading feature to read and fill the system automatically.

+### Why do this ?
+I needed to clear customers' bills everyday at a Thai restuarant when I was studying in Australia.

 ## Technology
 - Python